 "Rising above the fray, lead vocalist/guitarist Emma effortlessly shifts from hypnotic near-whispers to face-melting outbursts without losing a note.
 She unleashes expressive power vocals with big league status.
 I haven’t heard a female rock vocalist with this much swagger and range since Pat Benatar or the Wilson sisters of Heart.
 Yep, believe it." -Pete Dulin

 After The Indigo Sessions, Emma Jo & the Poets Down Here became the Poets Down Here.
 Soon, though, they realized a complete rebranding was necessary to prepare for the change in their sound.

 The band became 49 Stones, and their style became more focused.

-They spent 10 days in Dallas, TX recording a new album.
+They spent 10 days in Dallas recording a new album with Bill Westfall.
 Most of the songs were re-recorded from The Indigo Sessions, but the whole album feels fresh with new energy from a new name.

-- The album release party was held at Aftershock in Mission, KS.
-The opening act was The Lost Colors.
+- The release party was held at Aftershock Music Venue in Merriam, KS.